OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 It supports representation of ion channels as kinetic schemes involving one or more serial gating complexes.

-- [SNNAP](http://snnap.uth.tmc.edu): Simulator for Neural Networks and Action Potentials is a tool for rapid development and simulation of realistic models of single neurons and neural networks.
-It includes mathematical descriptions of ion currents and intracellular second-messengers and ions.
-In addition, current flow can be simulated in compartmental models of neurons.

 ####1.2 Models of subcellular processes

 - [GEPASI](http://www.gepasi.org): GEPASI is for modelling biochemical systems.
 It translates